What Services Do Concrete Companies Offer?

 Review Portfolios

-An experienced concrete contractor should be able to show you multiple examples of past projects.
-The contractor's work history can help you decide whether you'd like to work with them or not.
+Ask to see examples of a provider’s past projects.
+The contractor's history can help you judge whether you'd like to work with them or not.

 Check Licensing and Insurance

 Concrete licensing is regulated locally and not by the state, so check your city or municipality's website for the requirements.
-Always confirm that your contractor is properly bonded and insured, in case any injuries or property damage happen during the job.
+Always verify that your contractor is properly bonded and insured, in case any injuries or property damage happen.

 Look for Trade Group Memberships

-Membership in a trade organization, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC) typically indicates a high standard of work and commitment to ongoing improvement.
-Ask the contractor if they participate in one of these groups.
+Find out if your contractor belongs to any trade organizations, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC).
+Membership in these groups typically indicates a high standard of work and commitment to professional development.

 Read Customer Reviews

-Search for concrete contractors on sites such as Trustpilot and the Better Business Bureau (BBB) and read negative and positive reviews.
-Reviews give you a sense of customer satisfaction and work quality.
-You can also ask your friends, family, and neighbors for recommendations.
+Read customer reviews on sites such as Trustpilot and the Better Business Bureau (BBB).
+Companies with a long history of satisfied customers tend to provide high-quality work and customer service.
+You can also ask friends, family, and neighbors for suggestions.

 Compare Multiple Quotes